official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 *  Although “people want to be rid of Saddam”, international opinion “outside the
 US/UK” would “at present” be “reluctant” to support immediate military action.

-159 Paper Blair [to Bush], 4 December 2001, ‘The War Against Terrorism: The Second Phase’.
+[^159]: Paper Blair [to Bush], 4 December 2001, ‘The War Against Terrorism: The Second Phase’.
-160 Indonesia, Iran, Iraq, Philippines, Somalia, Syria and Yemen.
+[^160]: Indonesia, Iran, Iraq, Philippines, Somalia, Syria and Yemen.

 368

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 339. Mr Blair suggested that a “strategy for regime change that builds over time” was
 needed: “until we get to the point where military action could be taken if necessary”